-It’s your ticket to maternity pay from your employer, but how exactly do you get your hands on it?
+A Mat B1 form - it’s your ticket to claim maternity pay from and benefits from your employer, but how exactly do you get your hands on it?

-There’s so much to think about once you find out you’re pregnant – it’s tempting to skip the boring bit and plunge straight into planning babygros and buggies.
-But you do need to make sure your maternity leave and pay is set up, which involves getting the correct form from your midwife or GP.
+There’s so much to think about once you find out you’re pregnant – it’s tempting to skip the boring bit and plunge straight into planning babygros and buggies, but you do need to make sure your maternity leave and pay is set up.
+This involves getting the correct form from your midwife or GP.

 Although your midwife should automatically give you a MAT B1 form at the antenatal appointment that takes places after your 20-week scan, you may need to request it - it is available from either your midwife or your doctor.

-Once you recieve your form, you’ll need to sign it and then at some stage before you are 25 weeks pregnant (by the end of the 15th week before the beginning of your expected week of birth), you’ll need to give it to your employer, so either your boss or HR team.
+Once you recieve your form, you’ll need to sign it, make a copy and then at some stage before you are 25 weeks pregnant (by the end of the 15th week before the beginning of your expected week of birth), you’ll need to give it to your employer, so either your boss or HR team.
 If you work two jobs, you'll need to give a copy of the MAT B1 form to both employers.

-It’s tempting to shout your pregnancy from the rooftops immediately, but most people keep schtum in the office until at least past the 12-week milestone (and scan), after which time the risk of miscarriage is reduced.
+That said, whilst it's tempting to share your exciting news with your colleagues right away, most people wait until after their 12-week-scan, when the risk of miscarriage is reduced.
 Bear in mind you can’t take time off for antenatal appointments until you’ve told your employer about your pregnancy.

 What will my MAT B1 form look like?